alexmacarthur/macarthur-me-gatsby/src/pages/posts/creating-a-map-method-for-objects-strings-sets-and-maps.md

 ## Code with Caution

-Most of this was born out of “wouldn’t it be cool, if” within my brain.
+Most of this was born out of "wouldn’t it be cool, if" within my brain.
 So, before shipping anything to production, be very intentional about what you’re manipulating, or deciding if it’s even worth adding these methods to all of these prototypes.
 All that said, this sure was fun!
 Thanks for mapping with me.